waldur/waldur-docs/docs/user-guide/call-managing-organization/call_management.md

       -     When there is predefined resource templates, proposal creators now select resources based on predefined templates configured by the Call manager.
 These templates include specific offering and plan combinations, predefined attributes and resource limits.
 5. Add **team members** (optional).
 6. Upload required documentation.
+      -     When an offering requires a purchase order, supply its reference or document on the resource request.
+The request can be saved without one, but the proposal cannot be submitted until it is there — see [Purchase orders in calls](purchase-orders.md).
 7. Submit the proposal.

 ![Screenshot: Proposal Submission Form](../img/proposal_submission_form.png)